stackbit-projects/super-zucchini-00024/src/pages/coming-soon.md

     form_fields:
       - input_type: text
         name: lorem-ipsum
-        label: >-
-          Enter your e-mail to be notified of our launch (and nothing else)
+        label: Enter your e-mail to be notified of our launch (and nothing else)
-        default_value: lorem-ipsum
+        default_value: michael
         options: []
         is_required: false
         type: form_field